OUR IMMIGRATION SERVICESEB-2 Visa in the USA: Eligibility, Application, and Process

 Challenge: Mixing EB-1A “extraordinary ability” with EB-2 “exceptional ability.”

-Solution: Apply EB-2 standards; for NIW, tie evidence to the Dhanasar prongs, not EB-1A criteria.
+Solution: Apply EB-2 standards; for NIW, map evidence to Dhanasar (impact + positioning + balance), not EB-1A criteria.

 PERM timing & compliance

-Challenge: PWD delays and recruitment errors can derail PERM or trigger audits.
+Challenge: PWD delays and recruitment errors derail PERM or trigger audits.

-Solution: Start PWD early; keep audit-ready logs/screenshots/ads/tear sheets; calendar all PERM windows.
+Solution: Start PWD early; keep audit-ready logs (ads, screenshots, tear sheets); calendar all recruitment windows.

 Ability-to-Pay RFEs

-Challenge: Financials don’t clearly show capacity from the priority date onward.
+Challenge: Financials do not clearly show ability to pay from the priority date onward.

-Solution: Provide primary evidence (tax return, audited financials, annual report) + payroll/GL extracts; explain YoY variances.
+Solution: Provide primary evidence (tax return/audited financials/annual report) + payroll and clear explanations for year-to-year variances.

 NIW narrative gaps

-Challenge: Vague “national importance” or weak link from past results to future U.S. impact.
+Challenge: Vague “national importance” and a weak bridge from past results to future U.S. impact.

-Solution: Provide a U.S.-centric plan, adoption/impact metrics, third-party validation (grants, contracts, deployments), and expert letters tied to outcomes.
+Solution: Add a U.S.-centric plan, measurable adoption/impact, third-party validation, and expert letters tied to outcomes.

 Quality control

-Solution: Pre-file QC checklist; consistent transliteration; certified translations; page-numbered exhibit index.
+Solution: Pre-file QC checklist, consistent transliteration, certified translations, and a page-numbered exhibit index.

 Value of counsel